Michieljoris/logger/README.md

 A new global is created named logger, this can be changed, see top of source file.

-Turn the logger on for your browser tab:
+Turn the logger on for your browser:

 	logger._on();